LandonDvong/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+It is a JavaScript library that enables developer-friendly sytax and handels a plethora of complex DOM operations.
+Being allowed to write CSS, HTML, and JS all on one file is a holygrail to developers.
 - [ ] What does it mean to _think_ in react?
+To plan out the structure of what you're trying to build in terms of components needed.
+Such as where you will be using state.
 - [ ] Describe state.
+state represents a part of the app that can change
 - [ ] Describe props.
+components that can be customized when they are created

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes? side effect are unintended changes made through your code.
+Not pure code.
+With hooks and the useEffect method.
 ## Project Set Up

 Follow these steps to set up and work on your project: